symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``string`` **default**: ``''``

-The secret used to verify the webhook signature.
-The value depends on the third-party service sending the webhook.
+The value used to authenticate incoming webhook requests.
+What it holds depends on the third-party service: the signing key it gives you, or the HTTP Basic credentials configured on the webhook URL.

+Always set it in production.
+Parsers for services that sign their requests reject an empty value and throw.
+The others cannot do that: a service that does not sign, or that makes signing optional, leaves its parser with nothing to check, and the endpoint then accepts requests from any sender without warning.

 workflows
 ~~~~~~~~~